THOMASELOVE/431-2018-project/demo_study1/README.md

 Status   | Element
 -------- | --------------------------------------------------------
 Complete | Data Loading and Merging
-Complete | Data Management
+Complete | Description of the Survey Questions Studied in the Demo Complete | Data Management
 Complete | Final Codebook
 Complete | Analysis 1a (Comparing Two Paired Samples) Complete | Analysis 1b (Comparing Two Independent Samples) Not Yet  | Analyses 2-6

+## What confidence level should I use?

+Note that we’ll use a 90% confidence level throughout this demonstration project for all analyses, and I encourage you to do this in your actual Project Study 1 work, as well, given that your sample size will also be small (near 50).

 ## If I just mimic what you did, will I do well on Project Study 1?